glasnt/talks/2015_10_OSDC_JavaScript/slides.md

 ---

-# Most popular language ever. <!-- .slide: class="center" -->
+# The most<br>popular language.<br>Ever. <!-- .slide: class="center" -->
 Note: what percentage of the world uses the internet?

-What percentage of the internet uses JS?

 I posit that there are more uses of JS than any other lanaguage ever

+---
+# Billions of users <!-- .slide: class="center" -->

+Note: What percentage of the internet uses JS?

+---
+# Millions of developers <!-- .slide: class="center" -->
-Givne this user base, there are more developers of JS than any other language
+Note: Given this user base, there are more developers of JS than any other language
+---
+# Butt-loads of complaints <!-- .slide: class="center" -->

-It may also be the most complained about language
+Note: It may also be the most complained about language But not without some reason

-because footguns
 ---
 # Foot Guns <!-- .slide: class="center" -->